konmik/Phlux/README.md

 we can lost the current state and views easily, our dialogs can be dismissed without a user action, and so on.
 This is still a pain, so I think about implementing Interactor pattern on top of Phlux.

-- Dagger integration example.

 - 100% test coverage, as usual.

 - Docs? :D

+- STM multithreading support for state changes.

-- Leverage new AutoValue plugin [with-](https://github.com/google/auto/issues/294) methods in the example when 2.0.0 will be released.
+- Leverage the new AutoValue plugin [with-](https://github.com/google/auto/issues/294) methods in the example when 2.0.0 will be released.